pherbke/studentVC/README.md

 ## Documentation & Demo

-- [📱 Demo Video](https://tubcloud.tu-berlin.de/s/NWB76D3fynL6qAB) - Watch the Student Wallet in action
+- [📱 Demo Video](https://tubcloud.tu-berlin.de/s/NWB76D3fynL6qAB) - Watch the Student Wallet in action demonstration
 - [📄 Project Report](docs/Mobile_Wallet-Final_Report.pdf) - Detailed documentation and implementation details

+The full project report is available in the `docs/` directory.
+You can also access the complete documentation by opening the PDF file locally after cloning the repository.

 ## Quick Start